almamedia/kivi-wordpress/README.md

 - Slug.
 Define a slug for the kivi_item post type.
 This is basically a piece of the url structure for your KIVI-items.
 For example in item url http://www.example.com/kohde/5hks-tampere-jokupolku-4/ the 'kohde' would be the slug.
 Also the list of all the items can be accessed using the url `<site url>/<slug>`.

-- Show sidebar on item page.
-This controls if the default item template will call `get_sidebar()` or not.

 - 'Use www sized images in transfer (default: original)' Use www-size images when transferring the items to WP.
 Www-sized are smaller than originals.
 This is useful for in development phase as the www images download quicker.
 Using originals in production is a good idea.

 - Clean values.
 Alters property data to look better.
 Replaces "m2" with "m²", addds euro sign to prices and formats numbers.
 For additional formatting, use the filter "kivi_viewable_value" ( with up to three attributes: value, label, properties).